Billy Crystal: 1986–1999: Oscar host and leading man status

 In 1992, Crystal narrated Dr. Seuss Video Classics: Horton Hatches the Egg.
 He was originally asked to voice Buzz Lightyear in Toy Story (1995) but turned it down, a decision he later regretted due to the popularity of the series.
-Crystal later films include a supporting roles in Kenneth Branagh's William Shakespeare epic Hamlet (1996), and Woody Allen's critically acclaimed comedy ensemble film Deconstructing Harry (1997).
+Crystal later had supporting roles in Kenneth Branagh's William Shakespeare epic Hamlet (1996), and Woody Allen's critically acclaimed comedy ensemble film Deconstructing Harry (1997).
 Crystal starred opposite Robin Williams in Father's Day (1997) and both comedians had an unscripted cameo in the third season of Friends (1997).
 He also had success alongside Robert De Niro in Harold Ramis's mobster comedy Analyze This (1999).
 In 1996, Crystal was the guest star of the third episode of Muppets Tonight and hosted three Grammy Awards Telecasts: the 29th Grammys; the 30th Grammys; and the 31st Grammys.
 Crystal was a guest on the first and the last episode of The Tonight Show with Jay Leno, which concluded February 6, 2014, after 22 seasons on the air.